History (Taught master's)

 My Learning Essentials is the Library's award-winning skills support programme.
 It offers face to face and online support across a variety of topics.

 The University of Manchester's dedicated student support team provides a great deal of assistance to all students.

 For all students planning to travel to the UK, it is important to be aware of the current rules and requirements relevant to your circumstances before travelling.
 The situation is changing on a regular basis, so we strongly advise you regularly check the advice available from the UK Government.
-There is also support available and useful information on the EU and international students FAQs page.

 Click on the links below to discover how the University provides support for international students.

 The University offers a range of support for students from backgrounds and communities currently under-represented in higher education.

 - Financial support packages for UK undergraduate and taught master's students from low-income households.

 - Tailored support for specific communities, eg care-experienced students, estranged students, commuter students, and disabled students.